 MATH 1123 Statistics

 MATH 2007 Math across the Ages

 MATH 2220 Proof Writing

-PSY 1000 Introduction to Psychology

-EXPERIMENTAL LAB SCIENCE REQUIREMENTS (8-10 Credits)
+EXPERIMENTAL LAB SCIENCE REQUIREMENTS (8-10 CREDITS)

 Students are required to take two semester of science courses with experimental lab components.
-In fulfilling this requirement, students fain both understanding of the scientific method and experience with laboratory work.
-Two semester of a lecture+lab pair of science courses is required.
+In fulfilling this requirement, students gain both understanding of the scientific method and experience with laboratory work.
+Two semesters of a lecture plus lab pair of science courses is required.
 It is not required to take a full sequence within the same discipline; for example, this requirement could be met with BIOL 2050+2051 and CHEM 2050+2051.